OpenVidu/openvidu.io-docs/docs/deployment/allow-users-behind-firewalls.md

 docker-compose up -d
 ```

-To check if everything is working you should follow the logs.
-To do that, execute:
+Check the logs to see if everything is OK:
 ```
 docker-compose logs -f
 ```

-If everything works, you should see this trace of logs from `certbot` and `coturn` containers:
+You should see this log trace from `certbot` and `coturn` containers:

 ```text
 certbot    | Account registered.